orinokko/state-monitor/README.md

 ## Advices
 ### If the site package is used in different applications

 Ensure that real data is listed in APP_NAME and APP_URL.
-They are used to find the sender.
+They are can be used to find the sender.

 ## Usage